Skip to main content

 2. Inform the employee, and record your decision in writing on the application form

 3. Where an application has been refused, the reasons for refusal should be clearly communicated in writing.
-The written confirmation of refusal should also inform the unsuccessful applicant about the option to appeal the decision under your organisation's grievance procedure.
+The written confirmation of refusal should also inform the unsuccessful applicant about the option to appeal the decision under the grievance procedure.

 Getting approval